Starý Plzenec: Sights

-Radyně Castle is a ruin of a medieval castle from the 14th century open to the public, located on the Radyně Hill above the town (to the south).
+Radyně Castle is a ruin of a medieval castle from the 14th century open to the public, located on the hill Radyně above the town (to the south).

-On Hůrka Hill above the town there are the Rotunda of Saints Peter and Paul, a Romanesque church from the late 10th century, and the foundations of other buildings of the old gord.
+On the hill Hůrka above the town are the Rotunda of Saints Peter and Paul (a Romanesque church from the late 10th century) and the foundations of other buildings of the old gord.
 Since 1978, the area has been protected as a national cultural monument.